 As the (vehicle, engine, equipment) owner, you are responsible for performing the required maintenance described in your owner's manual.
 (Applicant's name) recommends that you retain all maintenance records and receipts for maintenance expenses for your vehicle, engine, or equipment, and diesel emission control system.
 If you do not keep your receipts or fail to perform all scheduled maintenance, (applicant's name) may have grounds to deny warranty coverage.
 You are responsible for presenting your vehicle, equipment, or engine, and diesel emission control system to a (applicant's name) dealer as soon as a problem is detected.
 The warranty repair or replacement should be completed in a reasonable amount of time, not to exceed 30 days.
 If a replacement is needed, this may be extended to 90 days should a replacement not be available, but must be performed as soon as a replacement becomes available.

-If you have questions regarding your warranty rights and responsibilities, you should contact (Insert chosen applicant's contact) at 1-800-xxx-xxxx or the California Air Resources Board at 9528 Telstar Avenue, El Monte, CA 91731, or (800) 363-7664, or electronic mail: helpline@arb.ca.gov.
+If you have questions regarding your warranty rights and responsibilities, you should contact (Insert chosen applicant's contact) at 1-800-xxx-xxxx or the California Air Resources Board at 4001 Iowa Avenue, Riverside, CA 92507, or (800) 363-7664, or electronic mail: helpline@arb.ca.gov.

 Installation Warranty Statement.
 The installer must furnish the owner with a copy of the following statement.